shantanufuke/Traffic-Signs-Recognition-using-CNN/README.md

 ![image](https://github.com/shantanufuke/Traffic-Signs-Recognition-using-CNN/assets/104629474/5078a09d-3688-4d6f-9241-733f8acc19b2)

-In this era of Artificial Intelligence, humans are becoming more dependent on technology.
-With the enhanced technology, multinational companies like Google, Tesla, Uber, Ford, Audi, Toyota, Mercedes-Benz, and many more are working on automating vehicles.
-They are trying to make more accurate autonomous or driverless vehicles.
-You all might know about self-driving cars, where the vehicle itself behaves like a driver and does not need any human guidance to run on the road.
-Researchers are running many algorithms to ensure 100% road safety and accuracy.
-One such algorithm is Traffic Sign Recognition that we talk about in this blog.

-When you go on the road, you see various traffic signs like traffic signals, turn left or right, speed limits, no passing of heavy vehicles, no entry, children crossing, etc., that you need to follow for a safe drive.
-Likewise, autonomous vehicles also have to interpret these signs and make decisions to achieve accuracy.
-The methodology of recognizing which class a traffic sign belongs to is called Traffic signs classification.

-In this Deep Learning project, we will build a model for the classification of traffic signs available in the image into many categories using a convolutional neural network(CNN) and Keras library.
+We will build a model for the classification of traffic signs available in the image into many categories using a convolutional neural network(CNN) and Keras library.

 **Dataset for Traffic Sign Recognition**

-The image dataset is consists of more than 50,000 pictures of various traffic signs(speed limit, crossing, traffic signals, etc.) Around 43 different classes are present in the dataset for image classification.
-The dataset classes vary in size like some class has very few images while others have a vast number of images.
-The dataset doesn’t take much time and space to download as the file size is around 314.36 MB.
-It contains two separate folders, train and test, where the train folder is consists of classes, and every category contains various images.
+The image dataset consists of more than 50,000 pictures of various traffic signs(speed limit, crossing, traffic signals, etc.) Around 43 different classes are present in the dataset for image classification.
+It contains two separate folders, train and test, where the train folder consists of classes, and every category contains various images.

 ![image](https://github.com/shantanufuke/Traffic-Signs-Recognition-using-CNN/assets/104629474/dfea8ac8-5e7f-40fb-8ff9-9e7785662c3d)